Fairy-io/locaria-alarysz-task/README.md

 A REST API wrapper that aggregates customer data from FINANCERO (financial billing system) and ODERINO (order processing system) platforms, providing a unified interface for accessing customer information.

+## 🌐 Live Demo

+You can explore the working API at [locaria-alarysz-task-dev.magicfe.net/docs](https://locaria-alarysz-task-dev.magicfe.net/docs).
+This is a fully functional deployment of the application, where you can:

+-   Test the API endpoints
+-   View the API documentation
+-   See the actual response formats
+-   Experiment with different customer IDs

 ## 🚀 Features

 -   Single endpoint for accessing aggregated customer data